-The five elements (or steps) of good speech or essay writing: (1) Invention (2) Arrangement (3) Elocution (4) Memory and (5) Delivery.
+The five elements (or steps) for creating an argument or presenting truth: (1) invention, (2) arrangement, (3) elocution, (4) memory, and (5) delivery.

-An acronym for Homeschool Legal Defense Association a nonprofit advocacy organization established to defend and advance the constitutional right of parents to direct the education of their children and to protect family freedoms.
+An acronym for Homeschool Legal Defense Association, a nonprofit advocacy organization established to defend and advance the constitutional right of parents to direct the education of their children and to protect family freedoms.

 An acronym for The Lost Tools of Writing, a writing program for youth and a ninja-thinking program for parents of teens, disguised as a writing program for youth.

 A Foundations student who can recite all the memory work covered in the 24 weeks of the Foundations program.

 Parents are the best educators for their children.